 The Community Police Services also keep in touch with the other apartment, mobile home and condo associations who may not have a formal Neighborhood Watch representative.

-If you would like information about Neighborhood Watch Leaders or how to become one yourself, please contact Deputy Guernsey at (616)632-6220 or call the Township Office
+If you would like information about Neighborhood Watch Leaders or how to become one yourself, please contact the Township Office.

 Deputy Guernsey conducts hunting safety courses during the Fall (hunting season).
 The course involves three evening meetings.
 Attendance at each is required to receive a course certificate.
 The class is open to all who may need a hunting certificate, ages 12 and older (or who will be 12 years of age for the hunting season).
 Students must bring a pen or pencil to class.
 Registration is required.
 To register, contact the Township Offices (616-784-1262).
 There is a $5.00 registration fee payable the first day of class.

 The Kent County Sheriff's Marine Division will conduct these classes in the Spring.
-The class is held on two nights, the dates will be announced.
-Students must attend each night of their respective class and be .
+The class is held on two nights at the Township Offices and students must attend each night of their respective class and be Both sessions must be attended to receive a certificate.